The State of the Hourly Worker:

 Work schedules heavily influence hourly employee satisfaction and retention because they impact life more directly and more frequently than any other aspect of work.
 Earning potential, parenting schedules, social lives, and quality of life are all directly affected by the work schedule.
 In other words, the work schedule directly affects work-life balance because it has a huge impact on how people are able to manage their time.

 To give this even more perspective, 87 percent of hourly workers consider having control of their work schedules to be extremely important, and 55 percent said they would leave their job if they lacked control over their schedule.
+Particularly in industries facing labor shortages, such as manufacturing, this means a strategic employee scheduling strategy is key.

 The survey data also revealed that hourly workers have a strong desire to be empowered to manage their job and personal life, and they are willing to make trade-offs to get there.
 Nearly 50 percent of hourly workers say they would take a reasonable pay cut to have more control over their work schedule.
 Fifty-six percent say they would consider taking a reasonable pay cut to have better health benefits.
 This suggests that work schedules are almost as important as health benefits.